danielpes/flot-funnel/README.md

 ###Data Structure
 The plugin assumes that each series has a single data value, and that each value is a positive integer or zero.
 Negative numbers don't make sense for a funnel chart, and have unpredictable results.
-The values do NOT need to be passed in as percentages; the plugin will calculate the total percentages internally.
+The values do **not** need to be passed in as percentages; the plugin will calculate the total percentages internally.